China lowers capital ratio requirement for some infrastructure projects

 Typically, infrastructure projects are financed by both equity and debt, but they need to meet a minimum equity ratio requirement prior to leveraging up through borrowing.

-Many local governments are facing increasing fiscal strains as the tax cuts and the broader economic slowdown reduce their revenues, hampering their ability to carry through on big infrastructure projects which Beijing is counting on to revive growth.

-China's third-quarter economic growth slowed to its weakest pace in almost three decades.

-(Reporting by Beijing Monitoring Desk; Writing by Yawen Chen and Gabriel Crossley, editing by Louise Heavens)
+(Reporting by Beijing Monitoring Desk; Writing by Yawen Chen, editing by Louise Heavens)

 ((yawen.chen@thomsonreuters.com; +86 10 5669 2126; Follow me on Twitter https://twitter.com/ywchen1;))